Dodgers vs. Reds Player Props Betting Odds

 India Stats

-- India has recorded at least one hit in four straight games.
-In his last five games he is batting .211 with a home run and five RBI.
+- India will look for his sixth straight game with a hit in this matchup.
+During his last five outings he is batting .300 with a home run and six RBI.

 India Recent Games